dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 Today, when an interface `I` is used as a generic constraint, any type `T` with an implicit reference or boxing conversion to `I` is considered to satisfy that constraint.

-When `I` has static abstract members this needs to be further restricted so that `T` cannot itself be an interface.
+When `I` has static abstract/virtual members this needs to be further restricted so that `T` cannot itself be an interface.

 For instance: